 QRE 28.2.1 As mentioned in our baseline report, Meta provides a variety of data sets and tools for researchers and they can consult a chart to verify if the data would be available for request.
 All the data access opportunities for independent researchers are logged in one place.
-The main data available only to researchers are: - Meta Content Library and API.
+The main data available only to researchers are: Meta Content Library and API.
 The Library includes data from certain public profiles, public posts, pages, groups, and events on Facebook.
 Data from the Library can be searched, explored, and filtered on a graphical user interface or through a programmatic API.
-700+ researchers globally now have access to Meta Content Library. - Ad Targeting Data Set, which includes detailed targeting information for social issue, electoral, and political ads that ran globally since August 2020.
-150+ researchers globally have accessed Ads Targeting API since it launched publicly in Sept 2022. - URL Shares Data Set, which includes differentially private individual-level counts of the number of people who viewed, clicked, liked, commented, shared, or reacted to any URL on Facebook between January 2017 and September 2022.
+700+ researchers globally now have access to Meta Content Library.
+Ad Targeting Data Set, which includes detailed targeting information for social issue, electoral, and political ads that ran globally since August 2020.
+150+ researchers globally have accessed Ads Targeting API since it launched publicly in Sept 2022.
+URL Shares Data Set, which includes differentially private individual-level counts of the number of people who viewed, clicked, liked, commented, shared, or reacted to any URL on Facebook between January 2017 and September 2022.
 Counts are aggregated at the level of country, year-month, age bracket, gender.
-Access to the URL Shares is granted by Social Science One. and new researchers are onboarded once per quarter.
-200+ researchers globally have accessed the URL Shares dataset since its release in February 2020. - Influence Operations Research Archive for coordinated inauthentic behaviour (CIB) Network Disruptions, as outlined in QRE 27.4.1. - Data for Good.
-Provides a range of dashboards that make our data easier to understand.
+Access to the URL Shares is granted by Social Science One, and new researchers are onboarded once per quarter.
+200+ researchers globally have accessed the URL Shares dataset since its release in February 2020.
+Influence Operations Research Archive for coordinated inauthentic behaviour (CIB) Network Disruptions, as outlined in QRE 27.4.1.
+As mentioned in our baseline report, Meta provides a variety of data sets and tools for researchers and they can consult a chart to verify if the data would be available for request.
+All the data access opportunities for independent researchers are logged in one place.
+The main data available only to researchers are: Meta Content Library and API.
+For Instagram, it will include public posts and data.
+Data from the Library can be searched, explored, and filtered on a graphical user interface or through a programmatic API.
+700+ researchers globally now have access to Meta Content Library.
+Ad Targeting Data Set, which includes detailed targeting information for social issue, electoral, and political ads that ran globally since August 2020.
+150+ researchers globally have accessed Ads Targeting API since it launched publicly in Sept 2022.
+Influence Operations Research Archive for coordinated inauthentic behaviour (CIB) Network Disruptions, as outlined in QRE 27.4.1.
 Measure 28.3 Facebook Instagram QRE 28.3.1 No reporting possible at this stage No reporting possible at this stage Measure 28.4 Facebook Instagram QRE 28.4.1 No reporting possible at this stage No reporting possible at this stage